fnuecke/eris/README.md

 * The resulting persisted data, while using the same basic idea, is structured slightly differently.
 * On the C side, Eris provides two new functions, `eris_persist` and `eris_unpersist` which work on with the stack, so you don't have to write your own `lua_Writer`/`lua_Reader` implementation.
 * Better error reporting.
-When debugging, I recommend enabling `generatePath` (directly in the code until I decide how to best pass these options along).
+When debugging, I recommend enabling path generation, e.g. from Lua via `eris.settings("path", true)`.
 This will result in all error messages containing a "path" that specifies where in the object the error occurred.
 For example:

   ```lua
   > eris.persist({